 How Does It Work?

-Currency Trading FAQ
+Forex Trading FAQ

 Currency trading has soared in popularity this century amongst professional and non-professional traders alike.
 Before the arrival of the Contract for Difference (CFD) market in the late 1990s, currency trading was an asset class that was difficult for individuals to trade or invest in.
 Read more about currency trading here.